preethamrn/preethamrn.com/content/posts/fast-inverse-sqrt.md

 Fast Inverse Square Root is one of the most famous algorithms in game development.
 But what makes it so iconic?
 How does the algorithm work?
 And where does `0x5f3759df` come from?
 All will be answered in this "simple" blog post.

 ## Why is this algorithm so iconic?
-It's not often that you see such vague comments in official, [public source code](https://github.com/id-Software/Quake-III-Arena/blob/dbe4ddb10315479fc00086f08e25d968b4b43c49/code/game/q_math.c#L552).[^1] And doing division without a single division operator!
+It's not often that you see swear words in official, [public source code](https://github.com/id-Software/Quake-III-Arena/blob/dbe4ddb10315479fc00086f08e25d968b4b43c49/code/game/q_math.c#L552).[^1] And doing division without a single division operator!
 How's that even possible?!
 And more importantly, why?

 Finding the inverse square root of a number is important for normalizing vectors in computer graphics programs which is often required in lighting and shaders calculations.
 These computations are made thousands of times per frame so it was imperative to find a fast algorithm for them.